BVI Highlights

 North Sound

 This large and protected bay is surrounded by the northern end of Virgin Gorda, Moskito Island, Prickly Pear Island, Eustatia Island, Saba Rock, and Necker Island.
 The area is a boater’s paradise given many protected anchorages and water activities.
 There are many high-end resorts in the area, including Bitter End Yacht Club, Saba Rock, and Oil Nut Bay.
 Moskito and Necker Island are owned by billionaire Richard Branson and Eustatia Island is owned by Google founder Larry Paige.
-There are several beaches for activities and snorkeling galore.
-Enjoy looking for the encrusted cannons on the Eustatia Reef.
-South Sound lays to the south and offers protection against storms.

 Saba Rock

 Saba Rock, an iconic place in the middle of the British Virgin Islands, attracts sailors, adventurers, travelers, yachtsmen, divers, kitesurfers as well as vacationers.
 The uniquely relaxed island atmosphere and stylish gastronomy will delight all fans of good food and drink.
 As locals say, there is no better place to party in the whole Caribbean.
+Enjoy 5 o’clock happy hour where you can watch the resident tarpon being fed.
+The island also has a wonderful boutique.

 The Bitter End Yacht Club